danhans42/psx232h/README.md

 **PlayStation**

 To install the software to a memory card you will need a way to transfer the memory card image to a PSX memory card.
 You can do this with Unirom, Memcarduino or some other thing.
 The PSX side code is small and basic so it can be loaded quickly from memory card.
+The source and binaries are all in the /psx folder.

 **Hardware**